On Mirzakhani's twist torus conjecture: Introduction

 where $p: \PoM_g\to \M_g$ forgets the measured lamination.
 Its mass is the constant $b_g$.
 Recent results have tied the ergodic theory of the earthquake flow with respect to $\mu_{\Mirz}$ to questions about counting hyperbolic geodesics \cite{Mirz_horo, AH_compcount, Liu_horo, spine}.

-Twist tori lift to $\PoM_g$ by keeping track of the multicurve $\gamma$ weighted by $(L\cdot \#\gamma)\inverse$.
+Twist tori lift to $\PoM_g$ by keeping track of the pants decomposition $\gamma$ weighted by $1/(3g-3)L$.
 Evidently, these lifted twist tori are invariant under the earthquake flow.
 Conjecture \ref{conj:twist tori} would therefore follow from the stronger statement that the normalized Lebesgue measures on lifted twist tori equidistribute to $\mu_{\Mirz}/b_g$ in $\PoM_g$ as $L \to \infty$.

 In this paper, we address this stronger version as well as the following generalization.
 Fix a pants decomposition $\gamma = \gamma_1 \cup \ldots \cup \gamma_{3g-3}$, a length vector $\bfl \in \RR_{>0}^{3g-3}$, and a weight vector $\bfh \in \RR^{3g-3}_{>0}$ such that $\bfl \cdot \bfh = 1$.
 Denote by $\bfh \gamma$ the measured lamination $h_1 \gamma_1 \cup \ldots \cup h_{3g-3}\gamma_{3g-3}$.
 Setting the length of each $\gamma_i$ equal to $\ell_i$ and taking arbitrary twists yields an immersion of a (finite quotient of a) torus into $\M_g$ as before, and we can lift this this to a map